dklassic/GDC-transcript/README.md

 ## Futurework

 - [x] Allow the resize of video through other mean
-- [ ] Show reviewer information
+- [x] Show reviewer information
-- [ ] Auto-generate transcript for reviewed subtitles
+- [x] Action to generate transcript for reviewed subtitles
-- [ ] Auto-generate summary for reviewed subtitles
+- [ ] Action to generate summary for reviewed subtitles
-- [ ] Auto-generate translations for reviewed subtitles
+- [ ] Action to generate translations for reviewed subtitles
-- [ ] Auto-generate summary for reviewed translations
+- [ ] Action to generate summary for reviewed translations